Playground

 Description Optional notes (up to 500 characters)

-Endpoint Which product the preset is for (single / proxy / browser)
+Endpoint Which engine the preset is for (auto / single / proxy / browser)

 Config The full request payload, including UI fields, headers, cookies, and body